fzhao888/Note-Taker/README.md

   Please 'npm i' in a command line terminal to install express and uuid.

   ## Usage
   To use this note taker app, simply visit https://frank-note-taker-e1c255ad5ce5.herokuapp.com/.
-Click on the get started button on the landing page to use the note taker app.
+Click on the Get Started button on the landing page to use the note taker app.
 When  a new note title and the note's text is entered, then a Save icon appears in the navigation at the top right hand corner of the page.
-In addition, the garbage bin icon can be clicked on to delete a note.
+When the Save icon is clicked on, the new note entered is saved and appears in the left-hand column with the other existing notes.
+In addition, the Write icon (the plus sign icon at the top right hand corner of the page) can be clicked on to be presented with empty fields to enter a new note title and the note’s text in the right-hand column.
+Furthermore, the garbage bin icon, next to each note, can be clicked on to delete a note.

   ![Screenshot of webpage](/public/assets/images/notetaker_sample.png)
   ![Screenshot of webpage](/public/assets/images/notetaker_sample2.png)